semgrep/semgrep-docs/docs/contributing/updating-a-grammar.md

   generates OCaml parsing code from tree-sitter grammars extended with `...` and such.
 Publishes code into the git repos of the form `semgrep-X`.
-* the original tree-sitter grammar `tree-sitter-X` e.g., [tree-sitter-ruby](https://github.com/tree-sitter/tree-sitter-ruby):
-  the original tree-sitter grammar for the language.
+* the original tree-sitter grammar `tree-sitter-X` for example, [tree-sitter-ruby](https://github.com/tree-sitter/tree-sitter-ruby): the original tree-sitter grammar for the language.
   This is the git submodule `lang/semgrep-grammars/src/tree-sitter-X`